-This topic describes foreign keys in Cloud Spanner and how they can be used to enforce referential integrity in your database solution.
+This topic describes foreign keys in Spanner and how you can use them to enforce referential integrity in your database solution.

 Figure 1.
 Diagram of an order processing database